-SLGE’s new infographic shows trends in the state and local government compensation, including total compensation, compensation breakouts by component, and comparisons to the private sector,
+SLGE’s infographic shows trends in the state and local government compensation, including total compensation, compensation breakouts by component, and comparisons to the private sector.

 All Fact Sheets